-So, you have whittled down your pup’s new diet to American Journey vs. Blue Buffalo?
+So, you have whittled down your pup’s new diet to American Journey vs Blue Buffalo?
 And for some reason, you can’t quite decide between the two?
-You’re in luck!
-In this guide, we review everything that you need to know about both.
-We look at each brand and compare them against one another so that you can make the right food decisions.
+You’re in luck.
+We’ve done the research to find out everything that you need to know about both brands.
+We look at each option and compare them against one another so that you can make the right food decisions.

-Both American Journey and Blue Buffalo have a good reputation in the food industry.
-You’ll find that some of there food recipes are similar, but some are completely different.
-Their costs are also going to vary based on the size of the bag, and the ingredients.
+Both American Journey and Blue Buffalo have good reputations in the food industry.
+You’ll find that some of their food recipes are similar, but some are completely different.
+Their costs are also going to vary based on the size of the bag and the ingredients.

 Note: Clicking the above links will take you to Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.